 Kayla’s fashion career journey has been an uphill battle.
-First, her parents didn’t support a “artsy” degree.
+First, her parents didn’t support an “artsy” degree.
 Not that uncommon.
 But then?
-During her senior year of highschool, her dad became incarcerated.
+During her senior year of high school, her dad became incarcerated.
 There was no money to pay for her college education.

 Her journey is long and trying.
-It involves many failures and countless rejection.
+It involves many failures and countless rejections.
 Pretty much NOTHING has gone her way.
-But now?
-3 years after college graduation?
+But now, 3 years after college graduation?
 She works in Manhattan as a fashion CAD designer.

 How’d she finally get her big break?

 Learning the skills brands needed that she didn’t have (like Illustrator).

 Doing an exceptional job and being a good worker.

 And showing confidence…even when she didn’t feel confident.